 Nasal breathing leads to a healthy respiratory system, while mouth breathing may lead to severe consequences.

-People feel insulted when referred to as a ‘mouth breather,’ but they are unaware of its real and serious health consequences caused by it.
-Here are some reasons you should avoid mouth breathing exercises
+People feel insulted when referred to as a ‘mouth breather,’ but they are unaware of the real and serious health consequences caused by it.
+Here are some reasons you should avoid mouth-breathing exercises–

-• Breathing with mouth causes dehydration while sleeping.
+- Breathing with the mouth causes dehydration while sleeping.
 You must have noticed people sleeping with an open mouth and getting up with a dry mouth in the morning.

-• Breathing with mouth while running or any other sports activities can decrease the body’s level of oxygen intake.
+- Breathing with the mouth while running or any other sports activity can decrease the body’s level of oxygen intake.

-• Children breathing with their mouth can face abnormal facial structure and impaired respiratory strength.
+- Children breathing with their mouths can face abnormal facial structures and impaired respiratory strength.

 Advantages of nasal breathing exercises

-• Nasal breathing provides warmth and humidity to the air you breathe up to 40℉.
-Therefore, we advise breathing via nose, especially in winters.
+- Nasal breathing provides warmth and humidity to the air you breathe up to 40℉.
+Therefore, we advise breathing via the nose, especially in winter.

-• The nostrils and nose hairs remove the harmful germs and bacteria while breathing.
+- The nostrils and nose hairs remove harmful germs and bacteria while breathing.

 Feel the Change

-Once you are expert in nasal breathing techniques or continuously breathing through nose, check the potential differences in these areas-
+Once you are an expert in nasal breathing techniques or continuously breathing through the nose, check the potential differences in these areas-

-• Your Emotional State- If you are always practicing breathing through the nose, you might feel a more relaxed state of mind.
+- Your Emotional State- If you are always practising breathing through the nose, you might feel a more relaxed state of mind.
 If you are in stress, you generally prefer mouth breathing, but switching to nose breathing will remove the stress.

-• Your Exercise Performance- Initially, performing high-intensity workouts with nasal breathing is a difficult task.
-To adopt a different approach to respiration is a bit hard.
-But by doing several nasal breathing exercises, you will notice that things are changing.
+- Your Exercise Performance- Initially, performing high-intensity workouts with nasal breathing is a difficult task.
+Adopting a different approach to respiration is a bit hard.
+However, by doing several nasal breathing exercises, you will notice that things are changing.
 Therefore, be patient.

-• Your Exercise Recovery- Since breathing via nose is more efficient; recovery will be fast and smooth.
+- Your Exercise Recovery- Since breathing via the nose is more efficient; recovery will be fast and smooth.

 Conclusion